kintoproj/kinto-helm/README.md

 ```

 Access your DNS provider (cloudflare) and create a `HOST A` record for each of the above ingresses targetting the nginx-ingress-controller IP.
+**DO NOT** turn on DNS Proxy on cloudflare for every HOST A record.
 And create an additional wildcard one corresponding to `common.ssl.certificate.dnsName`.

 ie: